 Besides the Rood Blauwe Stoel (1918), the Zig Zag Stoel might be the most famous design by Gerrit T. Rietveld.
-He took the idea of the back-feet-less chair of Mart Stam (1926) and formally leans on the phantom-chair by the Heinz and Bodo Rasch brothers (1927).
-The Zig Zag Stoel is a variation of an ancient topic, still consisting of four single boards: the chair out of one piece of wood.
-Only four years afterwards, Rietveld was able manufacture the first back-feet-less chair out of one piece of plywood.
-Still the Zig Zag Stoel is considered a succeeded synthesis of form, function and construction.
-It has been available with and without armrests, with a backrest with or without gaps and in a children’s wood-chair edition.
+He took the idea of the chair without rear legs by Mart Stam (1926) and formally leans on the Sitzgeiststuhl by the brothers Heinz and Bodo Rasch (1927).
+Although it consists of four individual planks, the Zig Zag Stoel is a variation on an old theme: the chair made of a piece of wood.
+It was not until four years later that Rietveld was able to realize the first single-piece chair without rear legs made of plywood.
+Nevertheless, the Zig Zag Stoel is considered a successful synthesis of form, function and construction.
+It was available with or without armrests, with a perforated backrest and a child seat version.

-The original Zig Zag Stoel was designed by Gerrit Rietveld in 1934 and is produced by Cassina as 1: 1 model since 1934.
+The original Zig Zag Stoel was designed by Gerrit Rietveld in 1934 and has been produced by Cassina in a 1: 1 model since 1973.

-The here offered miniature by Vitra (scale 1: 6) consists of lacquered wood.
+The miniature offered by Vitra (scale 1: 6) is made of lacquered wood.